-El Esparto Manchego Artesano PDO – Will Studd
+El Esparto Manchego Artesano PDO - selected by Will Studd

 El Esparto Manchego Artesano is a hard ewes milk cheese from Spain with an open-textured, pale ivory paste.
 It has a clean lactic aroma and a rich nutty, sweet flavour typical of mature ewes milk cheeses.
 Traditionally enjoyed with a slice of Membrillo (quince paste).